About Us

 Join Us

-The Chiu lab is currently quite full, and we are not actively seeking doctoral students for Fall 2023.
-Exceptions may be made for individuals from underrepresented groups and/or with disadvantaged backgrounds and/or who have demonstrated exceptional motivation for research.
+For Fall 2025 entry, Dr. Chiu's lab has limited doctoral program openings and a preference for applicants to the Cognitive Neuroscience & Biopsychology area (to balance the lab's current composition).
+Exceptions may be made for individuals with disadvantaged backgrounds and/or who have demonstrated exceptional motivation for research.
 Quantitative aptitude and programming experience will be considered favorably.
 Please include CV with inquiries.